SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 ### Create capture transaction

-A `capture` transaction - to withdraw money from the payer's mobilepay - can be created after a completed authorization by performing the `create-capture` operation.
+A `capture` transaction - to withdraw money from the payer's MobilePay - can be created after a completed authorization by performing the `create-capture` operation.